 Conclusionism: The deadly trap into which we all fall

 Here then for all our life the conditioning to complete, reach, produce results, produces a constant stress that is surely the basis of many mental disorders.
 How could it be otherwise when looking around us we see only professional sportsmen showing premiums reflecting the results obtained or wealthy businessmen who measure their value based on how much money they have accumulated.

-Who didn’t asked himself at least once: “What is the meaning of my life, what I've concluded so far?”
-And about to the models offered by the society, feels he didn’t achieve nothing and is overwhelmed by depression.
+Who didn’t ask himself at least once: “What is the meaning of my life, what I’ve concluded so far?”
+And about to the models offered by the society, feels he didn’t achieve anything and is overwhelmed by depression.
 But perhaps the problem depends only on how to ask the right questions.

 So far come other questions such as: it’s all here?
 What do I really want?
 What do I really need?
 These questions are especially challenging, but should not be considered as a direct request to our unconscious, which as a kind of guardian angel should tell us what we’re missing.
 They should be considered and used as tools to help us create a map, determine a route, and therefore the direction in which to move.
 But we are the ones to choose the road.
 And to guide us should always be our passion, desire and curiosity.

 For example, if we choose a job based on how close to home is, the salary we earn or how we feel comfortable in it, life will never change.
 We will remain in our comfort zone, dying a little every day of boredom, for the repetitive routines and lack of stimuli.

 However, if we choose our work thinking about what we like and truly satisfy us this will not be difficult and limiting, but finish enriching our lives, forcing us to continually expand our comfort zone.
 This is an important change of perspective, because we have to start thinking about what we like and want, and then choose accordingly the path that will take us in that direction.